develohpanda/Bot-Hackfest/README.md

 - `models/DataStoreKey.cs` is an enum, defining keys for the key-value pairs.
 Each enum value has an attribute identifying the data store to use (User, Conversation, User-Conversation)
 - `services/BotDataService.cs` contains logic pertaining to reading and writing from the data store

 The implementation in the `BotDataService.cs` and `SetValue()`/`GetValueOrDefault()` extension methods ensure data is read/written against the correct key in the correct store, and is used as per the examples below.
+In order to use this bot service, inject the interface `IBotDataService` to your class.

 ```cs
 public enum DataStoreKey